 What To Do When It Rains on Your Photo Shoot

 It’s going to be a raining all weekend here.
 However, yesterday’s forecast for dismal skies turned into a nice day.
 That’s New York City for you.
 The weather here is as unpredictable as a subway train’s arrival.
-With rain on the brain, I thought I would give you some tips on what to do if bad weather is scheduled for your photo shoot.
+With rain on the brain, I thought I would give you some NYC rainy day photo tips in case bad weather is in the forecast for your shoot.

 First and foremost, always have a back up plan.
 When I make a venue check for my upcoming photo shoots, I always have on my checklist to find a back up location in case of inclement weather.
 Some locations simply do not have an alternative location: I have a family portrait shoot this Sunday in Prospect Park, and unfortunately, there is no place to hide from the rain.
 (We are not going to be located near the Esplanade or Audubon Center, in case you were wondering.)